matteoscanu/ECGs/README.md

 # ECG Classification with Time-Series Forecasting and Wavelet Scattering Transform

-This project implements a complete system for cardiac arrhythmia classification using ECG signals from the MIT-BIH database.
-The system combines advanced data augmentation techniques based on time-series forecasting with Wavelet Scattering Transform (WST) for robust feature extraction, followed by k-Nearest Neighbors (kNN) classification.
+This project implements a classification process for cardiac arrhythmia classification using ECG signals from the MIT-BIH database, combining it with advanced data augmentation techniques based on time-series forecasting with Wavelet Scattering Transform (WST) for robust feature extraction, followed by k-Nearest Neighbors (kNN) classification.

 ## Table of Contents